Role Scorecards: The Performance Management Tool That Replaces Job Descriptions

 6. Capture Other Expectations.
 Three to five role-specific requirements beyond standard company policy.
 Travel, reporting cadence, board presentations, and on-call rotations.
 Skip anything that applies to every employee.

-7. Document Direct Reports by title.
+7. Document Direct Reports.
 Note vacancies.
 Distinguish primary reports from matrixed ones if relevant.

 8. Build Key Relationships.
 Internal and external.
 For each, name the role and describe the nature of the interface, what gets exchanged, and where the handoff sits.
 Cross-functional roles need this section to be built carefully.
 It is the most underdone section in scorecards I review.